 At the very least, patients should ensure that the surgeon possesses up-to-date certification from the American Board of Facial Plastic and Reconstructive Surgery (ABFPRS).
 The surgeons most experienced in rhinoplasty tend to be facial plastic surgeons, or otolaryngologists, like Drs.
 Lieberman and Parikh, as they receive specialized training in working with intricate facial structures.

-If you are interested in learning more about rhinoplasty to determine whether it may be appropriate for you, Drs.
+If you are interested in learning more about rhinoplasty to determine whether it may be appropriate for you, Bay Area surgeons Drs.
 Lieberman and Parikh would be happy to advise you in a consultation.
-Contact Lieberman & Parikh Facial Plastic Surgery online or call (650) 327-3232.
+Contact us online or give our Palo Alto office a call at (650) 327-3232.